Medical Review - JD DME

 A4.
 Yes, providers/physicians may request a copy of the PA decision letter.
 Per the Prior Authorization Process for Certain Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Items-Operational Guide "Providers/physicians requesting decision letters must be able to demonstrate a legitimate, specific need for the information requested, and if so substantiated, contractors shall ensure that the information provided is sufficiently tailored to comply with Health Insurance Portability and Accountability Act's minimum necessary standards and other applicable laws or regulations."

 Q5.
 Can I submit a PA request via NMP?

 A5.
 Yes, PA requests can be submitted via the NMP for any item in the PA program.
 NMP users can also view decision letters, check the status of the PA request, view clinical reviewer notes, and add/view additional documentation.
 See the Prior Authorization Request Status and Submit New Prior Authorization Request webpage for more information.

 Q6.
 How long are suppliers required to wait to receive notification of a PA decision?

 A6.
 Per the Prior Authorization Process for Certain DMEPOS Items-Operational Guide the DME MAC has 10 business days to review an initial and a subsequent PA request for Power Mobility Devices and Lower Limb Prosthetics.
-For Pressure Reducing Support Surfaces.
-Group Two the DME MAC has five business days for initial and subsequent PA requests.
+For Pressure Reducing Support Surfaces: Group Two and select Spinal and Knee Orthotics, the DME MAC has five business days for initial and subsequent PA requests.